 Examples:Anime and Manga

 - In Saint Seiya: The Hades Chapter, Hade's souls is extracted from Shun and revealed as a grotesque little pile of teeth, eyes and tentacles before being stomped to death.
 Sadly, it was a dream of Seiya's.
 It is later shown to be a dark cloud with a long contrail.

-- The remake of 13 Ghosts had all the ghosts take on a combination of their cause of death and this trope to look truly evil.
+- The remake of Thirteen Ghosts had all the ghosts take on a combination of their cause of death and this trope to look truly evil.
 The only exception being the protagonist's wife, who even while still bearing burn scars, hospital gown and IV, never looked evil.
 When they destroy the glass imprisoning the ghosts and her worry over he family is resolved she loses the scars and takes on a beautiful and wholesome appearance before ascending to heaven.

-- The ghosts in the remake of House on Haunted Hill have a "combined form" that is best described as an inkblot of all of the pain and insanity they suffered.
+- The ghosts in the remake of House On Haunted Hill have a "combined form" that is best described as an inkblot of all of the pain and insanity they suffered.

-- In Ōkami, a ghost who was a Blind Seer in life and death, described Amaterasu (goddess of the sun in the physical form of a wolf) as a beautiful maiden.
+- In Okami, a ghost who was a Blind Seer in life and death, described Amaterasu (goddess of the sun in the physical form of a wolf) as a beautiful maiden.

 Hello, Unkown Troper.
 You'll need to get known to lend a hand here.

 Three days must pass before this YKTTW is Launchworthy or Discardable